UNAmedia/ue5-stereo-panoramic-player-demo/README.md

 ## Demo project

+**NOTE**: *the project uses low resolution assets to keep the project size small.
+The plugin supports high resolution assets, that should be used for production builds*.

-This demo supports the following platforms: PC, macOS, VR (Steam/Vive, Oculus, Quest), iOS and Android.
+This demo supports the following platforms: PC, macOS, VR (Meta Quest, Steam/Vive, Oculus), iOS and Android.

 It showcases how to use the two main features of the plugin:

 - how to use the high-level class [APanoramicDirector](https://www.unamedia.com/ue5-stereo-panoramic-player/api/panoramic_director.html) to create a virtual tour using 360° panoramic images;
 - how to use the low-level class [APanoramicSphere](https://www.unamedia.com/ue5-stereo-panoramic-player/api/panoramic_sphere.html) to playback a 360° panoramic video.

-Note: _Portrait_ mode on iOS is temporarily disabled due [issue UE-65091](https://issues.unrealengine.com/issue/UE-65091) (it should be fixed on UE4.22).

 ### VR mode